ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ## Run the monoDrive Client- Examples

+After installing the monoDrive Client from the VI package manager, several pre-built examples will be available through the Help -> Find Examples dialog in LabView.
+The `ni_monoDrive.lvproj` contains references to all the VIs described here.

 ### Closed Loop Example

+The Closed Loop example allows the user to control the vehicle's steering, throttle, brakes, and simulation weather in real time.
+To run the example:

 1. Click on the arrow on the top-left corner to start the client.